itsjustdanger/lunchlab/README.md

 ## Phase 1
 #### Restaurants and Users
+  - ~Users can view list of restaurants~
-  - Users can view restaurants
+  - Users can view an individual restaurant's page
   - Admins can create restaurants